Justjeff211/sentinel-hub-lab/README.md

 -   A replacement for a real SOC environment

-The purpose is to build, experiment, investigate and learn.
+The purpose was to build, experiment, investigate and learn.

-Some components will be implemented deeply.
+Some components were intended to be implemented deeply.

-Others will remain at a practical introductory level.
+Others were intentionally going to remain at a practical introductory level.

-That's intentional.
+That distinction was part of the design.

 ----------

 # What I'm Learning

-This project brings several areas together:
+This project brought several areas together:

 -   Azure networking